Get 20% off your food trial today!Redeem now

 Yes, really!
 The key to a healthy dog-owner relationship is communication.
 It’s one of the most important elements of training, and if you understand not only how to talk to your dog, but how they like to be talked to and what they respond best to then your relationship will be fruitful.

 So take some time chatting with your dog and see how they respond depending on their mood and the different commands they’re given.
 Picking up on their body language can give surprising insight into how your dog thinks and feels.

 7. Treat them to tasty and healthy food or treats

-Okay so you shouldn't be doing this every day, but perhaps on National Best Friends Day you’ll want to give your dog a few more treats than usual.
+So you shouldn't be doing this every day, but perhaps on National Best Friends Day you’ll want to give your dog a few more treats than usual.
 And the best way to do that without worrying about their health is with treats that they love the taste of but that are good for their all-round well-being, too.

 In fact, why not use June 8th to experiment with your dog's pallet and find a few new healthy snacks.
 Have you ever tried freezing some fat free yogurt with a little peanut butter and banana to make a pupsicle?
 Why not offer your dog some raw broccoli or carrot or perhaps a slice or two of apple or some blueberries?
-Lots of foods we consider healthy contain natural sugar so don’t go overboard but you might find your pups new favorite healthy snack and they’ve had a little smorgasbord for National Best Friends Day.
+Lots of foods we consider healthy contains natural sugar so don’t go overboard but you might find your pups new favorite healthy snack and they’ve had a little smorgasbord for National Best Friends Day.